 Much to our delight, Plan agreed to facilitate a graduation visit.
 The big day arrived in October of 2013...although the government changed the graduation date at the last moment, and we missed the actual ceremony.
-We had a half-day with the Plan staff and with Ilsias in the big town (Jalapa) until it was time for Ilsias to board the public bus and return to Anshigua to prepare for the celebration the following day.
+We had a half-day with the Plan staff and with Ilsias until it was time for Ilsias to board the public bus and return to prepare for the celebration the following day.

 The story has not ended yet.
-In January of 2014, Ilsias will continue to follow his dreams by attending the University in Jalapa.
-He will be the first of his village to attend college, and his goal is to graduate as a teacher and go back to his little village to help them.
+In January of 2014, Ilsias will continue to follow his dreams by attending college.
+He will be the first of his village to attend, and his goal is to graduate as a teacher and go back to his little village to help them.

 Thank you, Plan International.
 You make such a difference in the lives of children all over the world.

 Written by Gayle Reese